 To learn more about the specifics of our adoption process, please read our Adoption FAQ.

 If you are still researching greyhounds and trying to decide if they are the right breed for you, please consider picking up one of the following books.
 There is a lot of information on the internet, some very good, and some not quite true.
 To start, these books are a safer bet, and are quite comprehensive.

 - Retired Racing Greyhounds for Dummies by Lee Livingood (Required reading if you apply to adopt)

 - Love Has No Age Limit by Patricia B. McConnell and Karen London

 - Adopting the Racing Greyhound by Cynthia A. Branigan

-If you have young children of your own, young visitors or family members, or are planning additions to your family, another good book to add to your list is:
+If you have children in the home or visiting family members with children, another good book to add to your list is:

 - Living with Kids and Dogs by Colleen Pelar (Required reading if you have children 16 yrs of age and younger and you apply to adopt)

 Whether you are new to dogs or an experienced dog owner, you will enjoy reading one of the best books on dog behavior ever written: